 Beth Ann Swan, PhD, RN, FAAN

 DNP Program Administrator

 *Please email email@example.com with application questions.

 Benefits of an Emory Post-Master's DNP

-- Attend distance-friendly classes and complete coursework from anywhere in the U.S.
+- Attend online classes and complete coursework from anywhere in the U.S.

 - Students can continue to work full-time while advancing their education and careers.